 So in addition to the metabolic type diet, the right diet for your unique metabolism, it is also recommended to avoid foods that are known to stimulate candida growth until this is brought under control.
 These main food groups are:

 - sugar, honey, molasses, syrup & high quantities of fruit and juice

 - yeast products (for yeast sensitive or yeast allergic people)

 There are many natural, powerful antifungals now available that can clear up an infection when this occurs.
 My favorites are raw propolis and garlic extract.
 An important aspect to consider here are biofilms.
 In severe candida overgrowth, the yeast colonies can dig deep into intestinal walls, damaging the bowel wall in their colonization.
 Candida colonization occurs within mucosal and skin biofilms where it is highly resistant to eradication.

 A biofilm is a gathering of sessile microorganisms firmly attached to a surface.
 In addition to exopolysaccharides, biofilm matrix typically contain proteins, nucleic acids, and di- and trivalent cations.
 Candida and other microorganisms primarily live in biofilm because it affords them protection from competitors, preditors, antimicrobials, host immune responses, and toxins.
 Biofilm prevents microbial communities from being dislodged from an environment.
 As Candida enters into biofilm mode, antifungal drug resistance is manifested by these organisms.

-A nonpharmaceutical approach to Candida biofilm eradication involves the use of enzymes and chelating agents (such as the InterFase supplement by Klaire Labs), specific probiotics, gut healing supplements, along with antifungals and a right customized diet.
+A nonpharmaceutical approach to Candida biofilm eradication involves the use of enzymes and chelating agents, specific probiotics, gut healing supplements, along with antifungals and a right customized diet.

 Wolcott, William.
 CANDIDA ALBICANS . . .Are You Winning Battles But Losing the War?